Why every business needs DevOps and how is it different from agile?

 When we say improvement, it involves quicker and more consistent deliveries.
-Most delays in the deployments occur due to hold ups that occur due to unexpected errors and the associated resolution times.
-The quality of work improves as developers have more time on focusing what really matters than focusing on fixing unplanned errors.
+Most delays in the deployments occur due to hold-ups that occur due to unexpected errors and the associated resolution times.
+The quality of work improves as developers have more time focusing on what really matters than focusing on fixing unplanned errors.

 3. Better for both the employees and the customers:

 All the major conflicts in a business are mostly found between the IT operations and developers especially when the deadline approaches.
 But with DevOps, the collaboration between the teams is made better.
 Employee engagement is thus improved.
 And with the faster deliveries and better quality of the product or service, customers are happy too.

 DevOps companies have reported that the failure recovery times are at least 24 time faster.
 And as errors are identified early, they are easier to fix and take less time as well.
 Both time and cost spent on error resolution come down.